8 Ways Americans Are Using 401(k) Accounts More Wisely

 Target-date funds — which automatically shift your investment strategy from higher risk to lower risk as you near retirement — are a great “set it and forget it” approach to investing.
 And more 401(k) plan participants appear to be warming to the idea.

-Nearly all Vanguard participants (99%) have access to target-date funds in their plan, and a whopping 80% of participants are using them.
-In fact, two-thirds of participants who invest in these funds have their entire account in a single target-date fund.
+Nearly all Vanguard participants (96%) have access to target-date funds in their plan, and a whopping 83% of participants are using them, up from 79% in 2017.
+In fact, 71% of participants who invest in these funds have their entire account in a single target-date fund.

 Man pondering stock trade